needle-mirror/com.unity.polyspatial.visionos/Documentation~/TutorialCreateFromScratch.md

 ## Mixed Reality and Shared Space

+For bounded apps, your app can exist alongside other apps in the shared space.
+For unbounded apps, your app will be the only content visible.

+1. Follow steps 1-8 from above, this time setting **App Mode** to **Mixed Reality - Volume or Immersive Space**.

-Make sure you have the **com.unity.polyspatial**, **com.unity.polyspatial.visionos**, and **com.unity.polyspatial.xr** packages installed
+    This should automatically install the required packages, **com.unity.polyspatial**, **com.unity.polyspatial.visionos**, and **com.unity.polyspatial.xr**.

-1. Create a Volume Camera in your scene
+2. Create a Volume Camera in your scene.
-	</br> 1.
-Open the scene tooling / XR Building Blocks Menu and click **Volume Camera**
+    1. From the **GameObject &gt; XR &gt; Setup** menu or the **XR Building Blocks** overlay, click **Volume Camera**.
-	</br> 2.
-Create an empty GameObject and add a **Volume Camera** component
+    2. Add a **VolumeCameraWindowConfiguration** asset to your project with **Create &gt; PolySpatial &gt; Volume Camera Window Configuration**.
+You must store this asset in one of your project's **Resources** folders.
+(Refer to [Special Folders](xref:SpecialFolders) for more information about **Resources** folders.)
+    3. Assign the volume camera window configuration to the **Volume Window Configuration** of the volume camera.
-2. Configure the volume camera for bounded or unbounded mode and adjust the dimensions
+3. Configure the volume camera for bounded or unbounded mode and adjust the dimensions (if bounded).
-	</br> 1.
-Dimensions will adjust the rendering scale of your content
+    - Dimensions adjust the rendering scale of your content.
-	</br> 2..
-For bounded apps make sure something is visible within the dimensions of the volume camera
+    - For bounded apps, make sure something is visible within the dimensions of the volume camera.
-3. Open **Project Settings > PolySpatial**...
-	1. check the Enable PolySpatial Runtime box

-**Unbounded apps** </br>
-For unbounded apps that want to use ARKit features you will need to enable visionOS in the XR Plug-in Management settings and make sure you have the **AR Foundation package** in your project.
-For ARKit Hands make sure you have **XR Hands package** in your project.

-4. Select **File &gt; Build Settings**…
+4. Open the **Build Settings** window (menu: **File &gt; Build Settings**).
-	1. Add Scenes (SampleScene)
-	2. Select **Build**.

-For bounded apps your app can exist alongside other apps in the shared space, for unbounded apps your app will be the only content visible.
+    1. Select the **visionOS** platform.
+    2. If necessary, click **Switch Platform** to change to the visionOS platform.
+    3. Add and select any Scenes you want to include in the build.
+(For example, SampleScene.)
+    4. Click the **Build** button.

+**Unbounded apps**
+For unbounded apps that use ARKit features, add the **com.unity.xr.arfoundation** package to your project.
+To use skeletal hand tracking data, add the **com.unity.xr.hands** package to your project.
+Refer to [XR packages](xref:xr-support-packages) for more information about Unity's XR packages.

+> [!NOTE]
-Note: the Apple Vision Pro simulator does not provide any ARKit data so planes, meshes, tracked hands, etc will not work.
+> The Apple Vision Pro simulator does not provide any ARKit data, so planes, meshes, tracked hands, etc. do not work in the simulator.

 Refer to [PolySpatial MR Apps](PolySpatialMRApps.md) docs for more information